 By Terri Fry Brukhartz

 Terri Fry Brukhartz, LCSW, CPCC, has been helping business professionals make more money, do what matters and thrive on their successes since 2001.
 Coach Terri began her career in 1982 working for advertising agency Leo Burnett and the internationally acclaimed TV conglomerate, CBS.
 In 1987, Coach Terri started The Fry Group, Inc., a publishers’ representative firm.
 Clients included Details Magazine, Men’s Health, and Harvard Business Review.
-With her husband, two kids and dog in tow, it’s a wonder Coach Terri has enough time to get everything done!
+With her husband, two kids and a dog in tow, it’s a wonder Coach Terri has enough time to get everything done!
 She resides in Chicago but works by phone with entrepreneurs around the world.
 Feel free to contact her by e-mail or call 708-386-0500.